llhovind/naTE/README.md

 - Auto-populate from `~/.ssh/config` — hosts, identity files, ProxyJump rules
 - SSH agent identity hints for multi-key setups
 - Keepalive and optional compression
+- Working-directory tracking — shells that emit OSC 7 (`file://host/path`) update the tracked CWD continuously; a `pwd` subchannel captures the final CWD at disconnect for session-restore accuracy

+### Session initialization
+- Per-connection **working directory** — set the initial directory for PTY and SSH sessions
+- Per-connection **environment variables** — define key/value pairs in the connection profile, merged on top of the parent environment
+- **Environment file** — point to a `.env`-style file; variables are loaded and merged at session start
+- **Login shell** — opt in to a login-shell invocation for PTY and SSH sessions
+- **Profile title** — give a connection profile a fixed tab title that overrides the dynamic hostname/command title
+- App-wide defaults for working directory, login shell, and env file in **Edit → Preferences → Session**; per-profile overrides take precedence

 ### Serial
 - Configurable baud rate, data bits, stop bits, parity, and flow control